Jerri Hunt, Director of ESL

 A pacing guide has been developed for use with each level.
 The Pacing Guide includes information on the five (5) WIDA Standards, ELP proficiency levels, sample lesson plans and instructional strategies.

-The ESL and classroom teachers will determine the appropriate instructional modifications for each student.
+The ESL and classroom teachers will determine the appropriate instructional modifications for each student based on the Rowan-Salsibury School System LIEP Service Model.
+Services will be provided in either a Comprehensive, Supportive or Transitional setting based on students need.
 Modifications will be documented on the ESL Student Education Plan.

 Instructional models will vary from school to school and from class to class.
 The instructional model depends on the student’s proficiency levels, the number and distribution of students, staffing, and the school schedule.